 Students should meet with their academic advisor to develop their plan of study for the Master's degree during the first semester of graduate school.
-In conjunction with their academic advisor, each student is responsible for developing a Plan of Study as early as possible during the first few months in residence.
-The plan is to be submitted to the Graduate College no later than the second semester in residence.
+This plan of study is documented on a departmental form located on the SLHS community D2L site and must be submitted to the SLHS Graduate Coordinator before the end of the first semester.
+The plan is also submitted to the Graduate College during the third semester of the program.
+You will receive advising on this process at the returning student orientation.
 All deficiencies must be satisfied before the Plan of Study is approved.
 The Plan of Study identifies (1) courses the student intends to transfer from other institutions; (2) courses already completed at The University of Arizona which the student intends to apply toward the graduate degree; and (3) additional course work to be completed to fulfill degree requirements.